archetyped/simple-lightbox/readme.txt

 A simple, themeable, and customizable Lightbox for Wordpress

 == Description ==
 Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website.
 It also [supports themes](http://archetyped.com/lab/slb-registering-themes/), so it can be fully integrated with your site's theme.

+### BETA NOTES
+This is a beta version.
+Please test and [provide feedback on the beta release page](http://archetyped.com/lab/slb-1-5-4-beta/).
+Main changes
+* Add: Option to enable/disable image caption
+* Optimize: Separate options to enable/disable SLB on Posts and Pages
+* Add: `rel` attribute supported again
+* Add: Use `slb_off` in link's `rel` attribute to disable automatic activation for link
+* Optimize: Better grouping support

 #### Customization
 Options for customizing the lightbox behavior are located in the **Settings > Media** admin menu in the **Lightbox Settings** section (or just click the **Settings** link below the plugin's name when viewing the list of installed plugins)